WorkingMediumGermany

 Temperament & Personality

-This breed tends to suit homes looking for a courageous, intelligent, vivacious companion, with daily rhythms shaped by very high energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a intelligent, alert, energetic companion, with daily rhythms shaped by high energy, moderate barking, and low drooling.

 Coat type